 These can be adapted to the test data.
 The model delivers useful results, especially in comparison to Palmgren-Miner, and is numerically well suited for damage accumulation.
-However, the loading sequence is not taken into account and that the model often overestimates the service life (D < 1).
+However, the loading sequence is not taken into account and the model often overestimates service life (D < 1).
 Bond-Farrow developed a more general version of the Owen-Howe model using tests on carbon fibre reinforced plastics: